Violence In The Emergency Dept. is a Known & Growing Issue

-One of the main sources of Emergency Department violence is patients diagnosed with acute agitation and aggression, which accounts for approximately 10% of emergency room visits.
+One of the main sources of Emergency Department violence is patients diagnosed with acute agitation and aggression, which accounts for more than seven million emergency room visits.
 Common causes include alcohol and drug use, mental illness, and dementia.

-When these patients demonstrate violent behavior, it not only harms care providers, it also harms them.
+When these patients demonstrate violent behavior, it not only harms care providers, it also harms them, and the care for other patients in the emergency department suffers.
 The underlying cause of their agitation and aggression cannot be diagnosed until they are calm.
 When trying to sedate these patients, minutes matter.

 When surveyed, emergency physicians stated that rapid onset of action and safety are the largest unmet needs for sedatives in emergency setting.

-Sollievo’s benzodiazepine pro-drug has demonstrated a 70% faster time to peak concentration than the leading sedative, lorazepam.
-With a 2-4-hour duration of action, Proviza offers fast sedation and predictable performance.
-Sollievo's proprietary technology is key to turbocharging Proviza’s absorption from the injection site.
+Sollievo’s benzodiazepine pro-drug, Avizafone, has demonstrated a 70% faster time to peak concentration than the leading sedative, lorazepam.
+With a 2-3-hour duration of action, Proviza offers fast sedation and predictable performance.
+Sollievo's proprietary formulation is key to Proviza’s consistent absorption from the injection site.

-When presented with the pro-drug’s product profile, 76% of emergency physicians state that they would prescribe the pro-drug when as soon as available.
-They estimate they would prescribe Proviza for acute agitation and aggression 60% of the time compared to 22% for lorazepam.
+When presented with the pro-drug’s product profile, 76% of emergency physicians state that they would prescribe the Proviza when as soon as available.
+They estimate they would prescribe Proviza for acute agitation and aggression 60% of the time compared to 26% for lorazepam.

 Fast and predictable sedation can improve safety for healthcare workers and the patients they serve.
-Patients with acute agitation and aggression may receive delayed diagnosis and treatment if they are exhibiting violent behavior.
 Sollievo’s Proviza is the first major innovation in intramuscular injectable benzodiazepines in over 30 years.
 It’s time to improve safety; it’s time to make a change.